renesas-rz/meta-rzg2/README.md

   #INCOMPATIBLE_LICENSE = "GPLv3 GPLv3+"
   ```
 * CIP Core: choose the version of CIP Core to build with.
 CIP Core are software packages that are maintained for long term by CIP community.
-  * **Buster-limited (default)**: use limited packages from CIP Core Buster
+  * Buster-limited: use limited packages from CIP Core Buster
   ```
   CIP_MODE = "Buster-limited"
   ```
-  * Buster-full: use as many packages from CIP Core Buster as possible.
-Note that currently GPLv3 must be allowed for building Buster-full.
+  * **Buster-full (default)**: use as many packages from CIP Core Buster as possible (include packages in Buster-limited).
+  Note: although perl package is available for Buster-full, it is excluded at default because of its complex dependencies (especially it depends on binutils, which requires GPLv3 enabled, thus conflict with Non-GPLv3 config).
+As a result, perl version in poky will be used instead.
   ```
-  #INCOMPATIBLE_LICENSE = "GPLv3 GPLv3+"
   CIP_MODE = "Buster-full"
   ```
   * Jessie: not use CIP Core Buster, use limited packages from CIP Core Jessie instead